 Finished Goods Inventories at 52.6 (up 0.5 points)

 (Houston, Texas) – According to Houston area supply chain executives, economic activity in Houston expanded at a moderately slower pace in August led by slower expansion in the manufacturing sectors.
 Non-manufacturing activities showed a minimally higher expansion rate.

-The Houston Purchasing Managers Index rose 0.3 points to 57.5 during the month.
-Improvement in the employment index was offset by declines in the sales/new orders and lead times indices.
-These three indicators have the strongest direct correlation with the economic activity in Houston.
-The sales/new orders index fell 4.1 points to 54.6.
-The lead times index fell 0.8 points to 63.1.
-The employment index rose 4.8 points to 57.9.
-The Finished goods inventory index, the underlying indicator that has the strongest inverse correlation with economic activity, rose 1.9 points to 46.6, continuing to point to economic expansion.
+The Houston Purchasing Managers Index fell 1.4 points to 54.2.
+This fall was the result of lower lead times, sales/new orders, and employment indices.
+The finished goods inventory index rose minimally.
+The first three of these indicators have the strongest direct correlation with economic activity in Houston.
+The sales/new orders index fell 0.4 points to 54.6, the employment index fell 0.9 points to 55.4, and the lead times index fell 3.9 points to 54.4.
+The Finished goods inventory index, the underlying indicator that has the strongest inverse correlation with economic activity, rose 0.5 points to 52.6, continuing to give a modest indication of contraction.